Homebush, New South Wales: Governance

 Homebush (now Homebush South and part of Strathfield) was one of the three areas that formed the Strathfield Council when it was proclaimed in 1885, the other two being Redmyre and Druitt Town.
 The part of the modern suburb north of the railway remained unincorporated until Homebush Municipality was established in 1906.
 Homebush Municipality operated until 1947, when it was amalgamated with Strathfield Municipality.

-At state level, the part of Homebush south of the M4 motorway is represented in the Parliament of New South Wales by the Strathfield, while the part north of the M4 is represented by the Drummoyne.
+At state level, the part of Homebush south of the M4 motorway is represented in the Parliament of New South Wales by the seat of Strathfield, while the part north of the M4 is represented by the seat of Drummoyne.
+Until the 2011 state election, the division line was the railway: North Homebush was in Drummoyne, Homebush South was in Strathfield.
+For the 2015 and 2019 state elections, both parts of Homebush were in Strathfield.

+At federal level, Homebush is in the Division of Reid.
+Prior to the 2009 redistribution that abolished the Division of Lowe, it was in the Division of Lowe.

 Transport

-Homebush railway station is serviced by all stations and limited stops services on the Inner West & Leppington Line of the Sydney Trains network.
+Homebush railway station is serviced by all stations and limited stops services on the Leppington & Inner West Line and Liverpool & Inner West Line of the Sydney Trains network.

-Homebush South is also served by Strathfield railway station, located a short distance east of the suburb boundary, which provides express services on the North Shore & Western Line, Northern Line and Inner West & Leppington Line, as well as regional and intercity lines.
+Homebush South is also served by Strathfield railway station, located a short distance east of the suburb boundary, which provides express services on the North Shore & Western Line, Northern Line, Leppington & Inner West Line and Liverpool & Inner West Line, as well as regional and intercity lines.
 North Homebush is also served by North Strathfield railway station, located a short distance east of the suburb boundary.
 North Strathfield is on the Northern Line of the Sydney Trains network.
 It will also be served by the future Sydney Metro West rapid transit line.
 Transit Systems buses also service the area.

-Parramatta Road and the M4 Motorway are the main arterial roads passing through North Homebush.
+Parramatta Road (Great Western Highway) and the M4 Motorway are the main arterial roads passing through North Homebush.
 Underwood Road is a local arterial connecting Parramatta Road with Homebush Bay Drive.
 Homebush South is accessible from the south via the local arterial Homebush Road, and from the east and west via the local arterial formed by Beresford and Broughton Roads.
 There are two road connections between North Homebush and Homebush South: the Bridge Road overpass and the Subway Lane underpass.